kevinlondon/kevinlondon.github.io/_drafts/dangerous-python-functions-pt2.markdown

 date:   2015-07-19 15:54:08
 ---

+As mentioned in the [first part of this series](http://kevinlondon.com/2015/07/26/dangerous-python-functions.html), some functions in Python can be dangerous if you're not aware of their risks.
+In this installment, we'll cover deserializing data, loading yamls and information leakage.

-Untrusted Input Part 2: Pickle and friends
+Pickle and friends
 ------------------------------------------

-Pickle serializes Python objects or data to a file and can restore it as well.

-Why they're useful
+Why it's useful
 ==================

+[`pickle`](https://docs.python.org/3/library/pickle.html) enables you to store state and Python objects to disk so that you can later restore them.
+Pickle can be useful for storing something that doesn't quite need a database or for data that's inherently temporary.

-Pickle enables you to store state to disk.
-In the past, I've used pickle to support pause and resume functionality with large file transfers.
-I did not want to store the information in a database so I used pickle files to track what had been done and what had not.
+In the past, I've used pickle to support pause and resume functionality for large file transfers.
+I saved the progress to a pickle file and then, on resume, picked up where it left off and removed the pickle.

-Why they're dangerous
+Why it's dangerous
 =====================

-Pickle, unfortunately, is prone to the same problems as `exec` and `eval` because it enables users to craft input that executes arbitrary code on your machine.
+Pickle has the same weaknesses as `exec` and `eval` ,which we covered in [part 1](http://kevinlondon.com/2015/07/26/dangerous-python-functions.html), because it enables users to craft input that executes arbitrary code on your machine.
 Sound familiar?

-Other services rely upon pickle to do their thing as well.
+Other libraries and modules rely upon Pickle to do their thing as well, which makes them prone to the same risks.
 One of those is [`shelve`](https://docs.python.org/2/library/shelve.html), which is another module related to serializing Python objects.